Thomas Church (landscape architect): Works

 The majority of Church's work was residential, and he reportedly designed over 2,000 private gardens in California and 24 other states.
-Notable residential works include the now iconic landscape design of El Novillero (Donnell Gardens) for the Donnell Residence (1947–1948), overlooking the winding salt marshes of the North Bay in Sonoma County, California.Pacific Coast Architecture Database (PCAD): Donnell, Dewey and Jean, House and Garden, Sonoma, CA Others include the Mrs. Clinton Walker House in Carmel-by-the-Sea, California, and the Bloedel Reserve and Lakewold Gardens in Washington state.
+Notable residential works include the now iconic landscape design of El Novillero (Donnell Gardens) for the Donnell Residence (1947–1948), overlooking the winding salt marshes of the North Bay in Sonoma County, California.
+Others include the Mrs. Clinton Walker House in Carmel-by-the-Sea, California, and the Bloedel Reserve and Lakewold Gardens in Washington state.

 He also worked on a number of larger non-residential landscape commissions.
 He worked on campus master plans for UC Berkeley, Stanford University, UC Santa Cruz, Harvey Mudd College, Woodside Priory School, and the Wascana Centre in Saskatchewan.
 He designed the grounds of the Embassy of the United States, Havana, the General Motors Research Laboratory in Detroit (1949–1953), the Des Moines Art Center, the Hotel El Panama in Panama City, the Mayo Clinic in Minnesota, and Parkmerced (1941–1951) in southwestern San Francisco.

 He was the landscape design consultant to Stanford University for 30 years, beginning in the late 1940s.
 He served on the Stanford Architectural Advisory Council from 1960 to 1978, that President J.E.
 Wallace Sterling created.
 "Church was trying to put a layer of continuity around the original buildings and the new (ones), he was working on a (campus) landscape that was meant to tie all this together."